jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 - **Part 3 - The wonderful world of iterators and allocators (Current)**
 - Part 4 - ...
 (Coming Soon)

-In the [previous post]({filename}../C++/dense-hash-map-part-2.md), we prepared our data-structure to be able to store our key/value pairs in a performant way: our design permit us to expose, for safety, immutable keys to our users while internally having mutable access for speed.
+In the [previous post]({filename}../C++/dense-hash-map-part-2.md), we prepared our data-structure to be able to store our key/value pairs in a performant way: our design permits us to expose, for safety, immutable keys to our users while internally having mutable access for speed.
 We also had fun with more bit magic to create a special growth policy for our bucket container.
 You can find a reference implementation [right here](https://github.com/Jiwan/dense_hash_map).

 At this point, you are probably eager to start working on the algorithms of our `dense_hash_map`.
 Alas, we are not there yet!
 Two new kind of challengers entered the arena: **allocators** and **iterators**.
 Like any word finishing by "or" (Terminator, Alligator, Abductor, Debtor, Elevator, Moderator, Emperor...) there is a certain violence or authority coming out of it of these twos.
 And rightfully so, having those in your project is a good indicator that you will spend nights banging your head against a brick wall.